giridharkota/shell-script/README.md

-# HP_DP Media rotation script for ESL and MSL librarires
+# HP_DP Media rotation script for ESL and MSL Tape libraries
 # Discription:
 This script will check media's in offsite pools and eject those tapes to library mail slots. also findout Free tapes from media scrach pool